 Since this blog post was first written in 2011, I’ve found myself doing more drawings with Charcoal.
 I often do a 10 – 20 minute charcoal drawing in my Moleskine sketchbook if I’m warming up for a portrait.

-Although I’m best known for my watercolours of cityscapes, landscapes and seascapes, I’ve painted a number of portrait commissions, going back to the mid 1980’s.
+I’m best known for my watercolours of cityscapes, landscapes and seascapes.
+However, I’ve painted a number of portrait commissions, going back to the mid 1980’s.
 I’ve recently found myself being drawn back to the artistic challenge of capturing people’s portraits from life.
-This particular drawing of Margaret was made over three sittings in charcoal and was a preliminary study for an oil painting that can be seen below.
+This particular drawing of my mother-in-law Margaret was made over three sittings in Charcoal.
+It was a preliminary study for an oil painting that can be seen below.

 The oil painting took four sittings and I have to say that Margaret was a lovely model to paint.
-She was able to sit motionless for a couple of hours at a time and has beautiful features that are a delight to paint.
-Her family and those who know her say that both pictures are a very good likeness and that I’ve really captured her personality.
-I’m looking forward to painting her again soon.
+She was able to sit motionless for a couple of hours at a time.
+She had beautiful features that were a delight to paint.
+Her family and those who knew her say that both pictures are a very good likeness and that I really captured her personality.